This post may contain affiliate links. You can view our affiliate disclosure here.

-How to hit a pitching wedge depends on the particular shot that you want to hit, whether it be a short pitch into the green from the fairway, a chip from the rough, or a flop shot.
+Hitting a pitching wedge is very similar to hitting any short iron.
+But like other wedges, how to hit it depends on your lie and the particular shot that you want to hit, whether it be a short pitch into the green from the fairway, a chip from the rough, or even a flop shot.

-What are the characteristics of a pitching wedge?
+What is a pitching wedge?

-A pitching wedge, named for its common use of hitting pitch shots (longer than chip shots but shorter than full iron shots), is an iron with a clubface loft of around 43°-49°.
+A pitching wedge, named after its common use of hitting pitch shots (longer than chip shots but shorter than full iron shots), is an iron with a clubface loft of around 43°-49°.
 This is generally the lowest lofted wedge in the bag, between a 9-iron and a gap wedge.

 Pitching wedges are also useful for chipping or punching out of deep rough.
+They are a very versatile club, and every golfer should put it to use during their rounds.

-The Pitch Shot
+A Typical Pitch Shot

-When you’re 100 yards or less to the flag, in the fairway, first cut or even the rough, a pitching wedge will often be just what you need to hit it high and soft into the green.
+When you’re 120 yards or less to the flag, in the fairway, first cut or even the rough, a pitching wedge will often be just what you need to hit it high and soft into the green.

 The pitching wedge was once called the “10-iron” and it follows the normal loft progression of the numbered irons, so it would seem reasonable that your swing with a pitching wedge should be very similar if not identical to the swing of any short iron.